The Mission of Hyde Park Center for Older Adults…

 - 100% of riders say the HPC’s transportation service helps them stay independent

-- 95% believe the meals help them stay healthy, and for 51% the Center lunch is the their main meal of the day.
+- 98% believe the meals help them stay healthy, and 93% say socializing with others is beneficial.

 Hyde Park Center is an independent, community based non-profit.
 HPC receives support from the Ohio Department of Aging through the Council on Aging of Southwestern Ohio, United Way, neighborhood churches, foundations and private individuals.